Understanding Administration versus Security Roles for Applications

 Guidance

 TDX generally recommends decentralizing administration where possible.
-The ease of administration and performing some of the TDNext level changes is simple enough that non-technical resources can take these activities on without introducing much risk.
-Become familiar with what can and cannot be done by various levels of security roles and administration and set up roles and identify admins as warranted.
+The ease of administering and performing some Work Management-level changes is simple enough that non-technical resources can take these activities on without introducing much risk.
+Become familiar with what can and cannot be done by various security roles and levels of administration, and set up roles and identify admins as warranted.

-When organizations look to branch out TDX usage into other departments, this becomes an empowering capability to have them administer their own respective area and usage.
-For the client portal, it may not be necessary to make them an admin of the entire site unless they were taking on their own separate client portal.
-Otherwise, you could just enable them to edit the services they manage, and/or might consider allowing them to create new services.
-This can greatly alleviate the overhead for the department that oversees the TDX service and leads to greater satisfaction of TDX usage as they can easily adapt the tool other departments' needs.
+When organizations look to expand TDX usage across other departments, this becomes an empowering capability, enabling them to administer their own areas and usage.
+For the Client Portal, it may not be necessary to make them an admin of the entire site unless they were taking on their own separate Client Portal.
+Otherwise, you could just enable them to edit the services they manage and/or create new services.
+This can greatly alleviate the overhead for the department that oversees the TDX service and leads to greater satisfaction with TDX usage, as they can easily adapt the tool to other departments' needs.

 Details